bowenl-math/bowenl-math.github.io/index.md

 ### Notes
 #### Seminar Notes
-* (2024/05/12) It's a [note](notes/2024Spring/Miyaoka.pdf) of a talk I gave in a seminar.
-In this talk, we discuss the Chern number inequalities of semistable torsion-free sheaves, and here is the [reference](https://mathscinet.ams.org/mathscinet/article?mr=946247).
+* [Notes on Chern Inequalities](notes/2024Spring/Miyaoka.pdf).
+Based on a talk I gave, I discuss the Chern number inequalities of semistable torsion-free sheaves.
+(2024/05/12)
 * (2024/04/09) It's a [note](notes/2024Spring/04_09.pdf) of a talk I gave in a seminar.
 In this talk I give a brief introduction to Hodge theory (Hodge structure, variation of Hodge structures and differential geometry of Hodge bundles) as preliminaries for the [paper](https://mathscinet.ams.org/mathscinet/article?mr=3539923).
 * Spring 2024, It's a [note](notes/2024Spring/algebraic_deRham.pdf) about algebraic de Rham complex (such as comparison theorems, E1 degenerations of Hodge to de Rham spectral sequences and so on)
 * Fall 2023, A [seminar](notes/2023Fall/toric/syllabus.pdf) about toric variety, and here are some lecture notes: [09-23](notes/2023Fall/toric/09-23.pdf), [10-07](notes/2023Fall/toric/10-07.pdf), [10-28](notes/2023Fall/toric/10-28.pdf), [11-11](notes/2023Fall/toric/11-11.pdf), [11-18](notes/2023Fall/toric/11-18.pdf), [12-30](notes/2023Fall/toric/12-30,01-07.pdf), [1-07](notes/2023Fall/toric/12-30,01-07.pdf).